webuild-consortium/architecture/adr/trusted-lists.md

 According to the evaluation made so far by the Mapping Task Force, at least the QTSP group needs a similar approach for the first QEAAs to test.
 We need to specify who provides this.

-At ETSI, the TS 119 612 series is being updated to support the European Digital Identity.
-This may require changes to the trust mechanism.
+At ETSI, the TS 119 612 ([V2.3.1](https://www.etsi.org/deliver/etsi_ts/119600_119699/119612/02.03.01_60/ts_119612v020301p.pdf) at time of this release) series is being updated to support the European Digital Identity.
+This may require further alignment with the current EWC implementations.

 ## Decision